How Long Do Veneers Last? Are Veneers Permanent?

 What if I grind my teeth?

-Grinding increases risk of chipping or early wear.
-A night guard and bite planning are commonly recommended.
+A custom night guard and bite planning are usually recommended.

 Conclusion

-Veneers can offer long-lasting aesthetic improvements, but they are not permanent.
-The most reliable results come from conservative planning, stable gum health, bite assessment, and an honest long-term maintenance plan.
+Veneers can provide long-term aesthetic improvement, but they are not permanent.
+The best outcomes come from conservative planning, stable gums, proper bite control, and structured maintenance.

 Happy Stories